jacoduplessis/django_project_template/readme.md

 ## Setup

 1. Create virtual environment.
-The location is significant.
+The location is significant — it must be called `venv` and be placed in the root project folder.

 - `python3.6 -m venv venv`
 - `source venv/bin/activate`